ShivamBhosale/ShivamBhosale/README.md

 # 👋 Hello, I'm Shivam Sunil Bhosale
 ## 🚀 About Me

-I'm a passionate full-stack web developer and data science enthusiast, having graduated with a Master of Applied Computing degree from the University of Windsor.
+I'm a passionate full-stack web developer and data scientist, having graduated with a Master of Applied Computing degree from the University of Windsor.
 With a strong foundation in Computer Science Engineering from the SRM Institute of Science and Technology, I bring a unique skill set that bridges full-stack web development with data science and analysis.

 In my role as a fullstack web developer, I excel in HTML, CSS, JavaScript, NodeJS, and Django to craft visually stunning and intuitive user interfaces.
 I have extensive experience working with modern front-end frameworks, including React, to create responsive and interactive web applications.